Film Forum to Host 36-Film Tribute to Kevin Brownlow Featuring ‘Napoleon,’ ‘The Wind,’ ‘Unknown Chaplin’

 In this version, some parts unfold in motion, others through still photographs of scenes lost when the studio destroyed Stroheim’s original cut.
 The reconstruction used these images to bridge the missing footage and preserve the story’s rhythm.
 Watching this mix creates a ghost-like experience, one that makes you imagine and fill in the missing pieces.
 In that act of reconstruction, the film becomes a collaboration between the dead and the living, between Stroheim’s impossible ambition and our modern imagination.

-Stroheim was a Viennese-born immigrant director who came to America chasing reinvention.
-His reputation at the time was controversial, not for scandal, but for insisting on realism where Hollywood preferred gloss.
-Greed became his ultimate rebellion.
+Stroheim was a Viennese-born immigrant who came to America looking for work and eventually found his way into films.
+His reputation at the time was controversial, not for scandal, but for insisting on realism in his films.
 Shot in real locations, the film was famously cut down from an eight-hour epic to just over two.
-What survives today is part motion, part stills.
+What survives today is part motion and part stills.

 What Remains of Greed